Alvor1991/PP4-Physio/README.md

 #### Wireframes

-[Balsamiq](https://balsamiq.com/) has been used to showcase the appearance of the site & display the placement of different elements.
+[Balsamiq](https://balsamiq.com/) was used to create a layout of the website in the planning phase.
+Here are my initial designs:

 Page | Desktop Version | Mobile Version
 --- | --- | ---